The Love 41 Story

 The 1994 Rwandan genocide took the lives of over one million men, women and children in less than 90 days, and displaced millions more from their homes almost overnight.
 When the genocide was eventually stopped from within, it had left the region irreparably damaged.

 Like many Americans, Suzette Munson had heard of the tragedy, but when she was invited to visit Rwanda in the summer of 2010 by Africa New Life Ministries, she found nothing could have prepared her for the absolute devastation she experienced.
-The heart wrenching stories of books like "Left to Tell," and films like "Hotel Rwanda," seemed light in comparison.

 She saw boys sniffing glue to dull hunger pains, and met women forced into prostitution by necessity to feed their children.
 She cried with young men traumatized by the torture of being forced to watch their parents killed or mutilated.
 Each story shed light on the reality of a people still suffering.
 It would arrest anyone's heart.